Updated March 10, 2026 · By Jake Embers

 Can I make chimichurri ahead of time?

 Absolutely.
-In fact, I prefer it after sitting for at least 30 minutes.
-The flavors meld together beautifully.
-It'll keep in the fridge for up to a week, though the color fades slightly after day three.
-Just give it a good stir before serving.
+It's actually better after sitting 30 minutes.
+The flavors meld beautifully.
+It keeps in the fridge for up to a week, though the color fades after day three.
+Give it a good stir before serving.

 What if I don't have a food processor?

-No problem.
-I made chimichurri by hand for months before buying my processor.
-Finely mince the garlic first, then chop the herbs as fine as you can.
-Mix everything in a bowl and let it sit longer - maybe an hour - for the flavors to come together.
+Chop by hand.
+Mince the garlic first, then chop herbs as fine as possible.
+Mix everything in a bowl and let it sit longer, maybe an hour, for flavors to develop.

-Can I use this method with other cuts of steak?
+Can I use this method with other steak cuts?

-Definitely.
-This works great with NY strip, sirloin, or even flank steak.
-Just adjust your cooking times - thinner cuts like flank need maybe 2-3 minutes per side, while thick ribeyes might need 5-6 minutes.
-The thermometer never lies.
+Yes.
+Works great with NY strip, sirloin, or flank steak.
+Adjust cooking times.
+Thin cuts like flank need 2-3 minutes per side.
+Thick ribeyes might need 5-6 minutes.
+Your thermometer never lies.

-Two things usually cause this.
-First, your grill might not be hot enough for a proper sear, so you're cooking them too long trying to get color.
-Second, you might not be accounting for carryover cooking.
-Pull steaks off about 5 degrees before your target temperature and let resting finish the job.
+Two common issues.
+First, your grill might not be hot enough for proper searing, so you're cooking too long trying to get color.
+Second, you're not accounting for carryover cooking.
+Pull steaks 5 degrees before target temperature and let resting finish the job.